 Street harassment happens way more than the stories submitted to the Hollaback sites let on, so how do we encourage more people to share their experiences?
-Get out there on the streets and do mini-interviews with women, LGBTQ folks, and male allies about their experiences with street harassment!
-Here are some tips to create a youtube-ready video that will increase awareness about street harassment by elevating the voices of the people who experience it, and those that want to help!
+Get out there on the streets and do mini-interviews with women, LGBTQ+ folks, and male allies about their experiences with street harassment.
+Here are some tips to create a YouTube-ready video that will increase awareness about street harassment by elevating the voices of the people who experience it and those who want to help!

-1. Gather supplies and a couple volunteers.
-Supplies needed include a reliable camera, movie editing software, Audio/Visual Legal Release form, clipboard & pens, and Hollaback! postcards/buttons/stickers to pass out (optional).
+- Gather supplies and a couple volunteers.
+Supplies needed include a reliable camera, movie editing software, audio/visual legal release form, clipboard and pens, and Hollaback! postcards, buttons, or stickers to pass out (optional).

 When talking to someone who belongs to a traditionally marginalized group, you may consider asking them a question like “As a woman of color, do you feel that the street harassment you experience is usually coupled with racism?” or “As a gay man, are there areas of town you experience more street harassment?”
 Remember, eveyone is an expert of their own experiences.
 Your job as the interviewer is to listen and develop the narrative arc in a way that creates empathy for a wide array of experiences.

-This was written by Shawna Potter, site leader for Hollaback Baltimore.
+This Holla How-To is based on the work of Shawna Potter, site leader for Hollaback!
+Baltimore.